DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 As we can see, our signal is quite complex - it changes its values drastically, so we also have tried to smooth it a little bit using a rolling window technique trying different values of the window.
 The window size which gave us the best result was 5.

-The preprocessed signal can be seen at the picture below:
+The preprocessed signal can be seen in the picture below:

 ![](https://imgur.com/oSG2zG7.png)